eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-1.md

 mocha --compilers js:babel-core/register --recursive
 ```

-This tells `mocha` to use `Babel` to transfrom our code correctly and to search through our project recursively to find any tests to run.
+This tells Mocha to use Babel to transfrom our code correctly and to search through our project recursively to find any tests to run.
+If you try running it now, it won't find any tests and might show you an error message.

 We don't want to type this out each time we want to run our tests, so we can add this to our `package.json`.